Resonance System Design

-The following points are initially proposed as the main points of Human AI Design Thinking:
+The following points are initially proposed as the main points of Resonance System Design Thinking:

 • Focus on people